markNZed/processism-react-three/storyboard.md

 ## 9.5.
 Scene: Awareness
 ### 9.5.1.
 Objective
-Introduce a practical and useful distinction between conscious and unconscious processes, offering a way to think about consciousness within the framework of processism.
+Introduce a practical and useful distinction between conscious and unconscious processes, offering a way to think about consciousness within the framework of process philosophy.
 ### 9.5.2.
 Animation
 Begin with a circular "viewfinder" in the center of the screen.
 Inside this circle, relationships and processes are clearly visible — lines and nodes are actively connecting and interacting.
 Outside the circle, the screen is dimmed or blurred, indicating the presence of relationships and processes that are not immediately visible or attended to.
 As the viewfinder moves across the screen, different parts of the system come into focus, while others fade into the background, symbolizing the conscious and unconscious aspects of experience.
 Occasionally, the circle expands, revealing more of the system, then contracts, narrowing the focus again.
 ### 9.5.3.
 Narration